 The Canvas Help Center provides extensive, up-to-date documentation on making sure your computer is configured properly for Canvas.
 Failure to follow these recommendations may result in significant issues while viewing materials, taking assessments, and using drop boxes.
 Use of unsupported browsers is at your own risk.

-Profile and User Settings let you control your personal information in Canvas.
-Take a few minutes to personalize your Canvas profile by following the instructions below.
+Your Canvas Profile and User Settings let you control your personal information in Canvas.
+Take a few minutes to personalize your Canvas profile and set your Notification Preferences, by following the instructions below.

 |Personalize your Canvas Profile||